 The magic of Tower Records, Tower Video, and Tower Books, was the uniqueness of each location.
 Tower was a rare gathering place, an extended family, a library full of experts, and a barometer of cultural trends.

 Solomon was featured in the 2015 documentary about Tower Records, All Things Must Pass.
 In 2016, Solomon was inducted into the California Hall of Fame and the Music Business Hall of Fame in 2018.

 September 22, 1925 - March 4, 2018

 NO MUSIC, NO LIFE

 What started as an idea to bring a classic delicatessen experience to the Sacramento region by three organizers of the Jewish Food Faire (Jami Goldstene, Lydia Inghram, Sheila Wolfe) developed into Solomon's Delicatessen when Andrea Lepore joined the effort and created the concept to honor Tower Records and founder Russ Solomon.
 Bringing the team behind The Red Rabbit (Sonny Mayugba, Matt Nurge, John Bays) and adding in acclaimed executive chef Aimal Formoli, Solomon's Delicatessen was officially launched!
-Solomon's, like Tower Records, is a community gathering place where music and culture is celebrated and everyone is welcome.
+Solomon's, like Tower Records, is a community gathering place with soul where music and culture is celebrated and everyone is welcome.